 Did you know?

-Employers of our 2013 graduating class include Accenture, Citigroup Global Markets, Draper Laboratory, Epic, Ernst & Young Consulting, Goldman Sachs, Google, IBM, Intel, JRI-America, Lockheed Martin, Microsoft, Northrop Grumman, Proctor & Gamble, Qualcomm, Raytheon, Ropes & Gray, Space Systems Loral, The Nielsen Company, and the U.S. Air Force.
+Employers of our graduates include Accenture, Citigroup Global Markets, Draper Laboratory, Epic, Ernst & Young Consulting, Goldman Sachs, Google, IBM, Intel, JRI-America, Lockheed Martin, Microsoft, Northrop Grumman, Proctor & Gamble, Qualcomm, Raytheon, Ropes & Gray, Space Systems Loral, The Nielsen Company, and the U.S. Air Force.

 Electricity itself was still a novelty when Cornell University introduced the nation's (and the world's) first course of study in electrical engineering in 1883.

 Now, the reach of electrical and computer engineering extends from the nanoscale level of integrated electronics to terrestrial-scale power grids; from single-transistor devices to networks comprising a billion nodes.

 The School of Electrical and Computer Engineering at Cornell University offers three nationally ranked academic degree programs...

 Students earn an accredited Bachelor of Science (B.S.) degree in a program that encompasses digital and computer systems, embedded processors, digital signaling processing, R.F. (wireless) systems, optical communications, atmospheric and space plasmas, solid-state electronics, integrated circuit design and fabrication, and biomedical applications such as image processing, sensors, and signal analysis.
 From the nanoscale level of integrated electronics to terrestrial-scale power grids, electrical and computer engineers will be at the forefront of solving issues facing society in the next generations [more info].